findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 should happen when input an event.
 - `protocol:` Defines a protocol to be executed when sending or a protocol event that triggers a state transition.
-- `data:` Defines additional data related to the event in `string` format.
+- `data:` Defines additional data related to the event in a `string` format.

 ```YAML
       ...